ah668/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+> The changing colors is a little too subtle than we originally had hoped for.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+> I think that if it played in the background music while changing colors (peaceful music for blue color...etc), it would be more noticeable.

 ## Part C. Prototype the device